 The Siberian Husky has been around for over 3,000 years.
 They were bred as sledding dogs by the Indian tribe, known as Chukchi, living in the Siberian Arctic.
 They needed these dogs to provide valuable help with their daily activities in their harsh living conditions.
 The primary reasons why the Siberian people started breeding these dogs were basically to guard, work and help in keeping their people warm – three attributes the dog has fulfilled excellently, while at the same time spreading love and positive energy within their communities.
 They are great with people, children, and other animals!

 They have initially been brought to the North American lands by fur traders, around the year 1909.
 Today, the dog has become a favorite pet and family member among many owners worldwide!

 Spitz and Primitive Group Characteristics

 The Spitz type of dogs is the first dog types of the Arctic and the northern parts of the globe.
-Their behaviors are largely inherited from their wild ancestors – being the wolves.
-They are characterized by their independent thinking, wild behavior, seeming half-wild in general.
-These inherited traits make these dogs harder to be trained on good behaviors and manners.
-Becoming a successful leader with these dogs requires strong-mindedness from the owner in holding the pack leader position!
+Their behaviors are primarily inherited from their wild ancestors – being the wolves.
+They are characterized by their independent thinking, unruly behavior, seeming half-wild in general.
+These inherited traits make these dogs harder to be trained in good behaviors and manners.
+Becoming a successful leader with these dogs requires strong-mindedness from the owner is holding the pack leader position!

 Siberian Husky Allergies

-For the most part the Siberian Husky is a strong and healthy breed and the allergies that affect the Siberian Husky are allergies that are pretty common within the rest of the dog world.
+For the most part, they are a strong and healthy breed and the allergies that affect them are allergies that are pretty common within the rest of the dog world.
 Nevertheless, you should keep an eye out for any conditions that may need your dog‘s vet care!

-Allergic reactions and the symptoms of Siberian Husky allergies can sometimes develop over time or they can be an immediate response to a change in your dog’s environment!
+Allergic reactions and the symptoms of allergies can sometimes develop over time or they can be an immediate response to a change in your dog’s environment!

 Common allergies within the Siberian Huskies, include: